Sore Throat Remedies: 16 Natural Gargles

 Sore throat remedy: Tomato juice

-For temporary relief of sore throat symptoms, gargle with a mixture of 1/2 cup of tomato juice and 1/2 cup of hot water, plus about 10 drops of hot pepper sauce.
+For temporary relief of sore throat symptoms, gargle with a mixture of 1/2 cup of tomato juice and 1/2 cup of hot water, plus about ten drops of hot pepper sauce.
 The antioxidant properties of lycopene may help remedy a sore throat faster.
-(This is the strange reason why tomato juice tastes better on airplanes!)
+Here’s what doctors and nurses do when they get a cold.

 Sore throat remedy: Green tea